 When a child is adopted, their ties to their prior parents are severed with one exception.
-Step-parent adoptions only sever the relationship with the parent the Step-parent is not married to at the time of the adoption.
+Stepparent adoption only severs the relationship with the parent that the stepparent is not married to at the time of the adoption.

 The Report to the Court usually required by NC § 48-2-501is not required if:

 The minor lived with the stepparent for two or more consecutive years immediately prior to the filing of the petition for adoption.
 In this case, the court may order a report but is not required to do so unless:

 - The minor’s consent is to be waived

 A stepparent may petition to adopt a minor stepchild of his or her spouse if:

 - The stepparent’s spouse has legal and physical custody of the child who has resided primarily with the spouse and the stepparent during the six months prior to the filing of the petition for adoption.

 - The step-parent’s spouse is deceased or incompetent and had legal and physical custody of the child who has resided primarily with the step-parent during the six months prior to the filing of the petition for adoption.